CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/Production/readme.md

 Prior to scheduling a Certification Review (CR), the state must provide the following to CMS:
 - Operational Report / Metrics
     - Latest Intake Form
         - This can be a draft but will need to be finalized and loaded to the applicable certification Box folder two weeks prior to the review.
-This allows the Certification team to review and ensure that all the CMS-required outcomes and Conditions for Enhanced Funding have been appropriately captured and identify opportunities for technical assistance.
+This allows the Certification Team to review and ensure that all the CMS-required outcomes and Conditions for Enhanced Funding have been appropriately captured and identify opportunities for technical assistance.
     - Metric data back to the requested go-live date
         - States must submit data back to the go-live date (or the date requesting retroactive certification), up to the most recent month end.
-    - If no ORR was conducted, or depending upon the timing of the ORR, the state will need to provide:
     - The independent, third-party security and privacy controls assessment report (SAR) and penetration test results conducted within the last two years from the requested CR date.
     - Most recent Plan of Action & Milestones (POA&M) documenting the status of vulnerabilities (from SAR, penetration tests, vulnerability scans, and disaster recovery test results).
         - All critical vulnerabilities should be resolved prior to scheduling a CR date.
 However, states can request a date with unresolved critical items if a mitigation/remediation plan is submitted and approved by CMS, using the recommended risk acceptance template, which can be found in Attachment D of the CMS Information Security Plan of Action and Milestones (POA&M) Procedure document.
-- Link to CMS Box location
-    - Work with your CMS State Officer, who will set up a file structure in CMS Box, grant access, and provide this link.
-- As necessary, the CMS State Officer will contact the CMS T-MSIS team to get confirmation via email that the state and system being certified meet all Outcomes-Based Assessment (OBA) compliance.

-Once the above activities have been completed, the state may submit a Certification Request letter.
 - Certification Request Letter
     - The letter should align with the [example template]({{site.baseurl}}/Templates/) posted on the Medicaid Enterprise Systems (MES) Certification Repository.
     - The letter should include all information required for inclusion in [SMDL 22-001](https://www.medicaid.gov/federal-policy-guidance/downloads/smd22001.pdf).
 See the [example System Acceptance Letter]({{site.baseurl}}/Templates/) on the MES Certification Repository.
     - Send the Certification Request Letter and applicable attachments via email to the CMS State Officer and MES@cms.hhs.gov.
     - Since the Certification Request Letter and the System Acceptance Letter are also SMC Required Artifacts (see SMC Guidance), these documents should also be uploaded to the applicable [Box folder]({{site.baseurl}}/Box/) for certification.
+- Link to CMS Box location
+    - Work with your CMS State Officer, who will set up a file structure in CMS Box, grant access, and provide this link.
+- As necessary, the CMS State Officer will contact the CMS T-MSIS team to get confirmation via email that the state and system being certified meet all Outcomes-Based Assessment (OBA) compliance.

 Note that meeting the above entry criteria for CR only clears the way for scheduling the CR.
 The state must provide the most up-to-date documents two weeks prior to the CR in the applicable certification [Box folders]({{site.baseurl}}/Box/) for evaluation by the CMS Certification Team.